 Of important note, Coral Gables is also a city of artists.
 Coral Gables has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Coral Gables’s character.

-One of the nice things about Coral Gables is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Coral Gables is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Although the majority of commuting trips in the city are by private automobile, Coral Gables is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Coral Gables area by reducing both traffic and air pollution.

 If knowledge is power, Coral Gables is a pretty powerful place.
 62.68% of the adults in Coral Gables have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Coral Gables in 2010 was $61,063, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $244,252 for a family of four.
 However, Coral Gables contains both very wealthy and poor people as well.